 Growth Mindset: The past has been set.
 But it can change.
 Anything is possible.
-“I’ve never done well at ________ (school, love, interviews, tests…) How can I get better?”
+“So far, my success at ________ (school, love, interviews, tests…) has been limited.
+How can I get better?”
 With a growth mindset, obstacles turn into puzzles that become possible with perseverance.

 It’s true, some people have innate abilities that make (some) tasks or changes easier.
 And some people have external negative influences that increase the challenges.

 But, with a growth mindset, the outcome is a challenge or puzzle that just needs to be navigated for success.
 Anything is possible.
 Nelson Mandela said “It always seems impossible until it’s done.”

 Finding effective mentors or support for those with a history of recurring obstacles or entrenched barriers will also be one important key to success and positive change